Julie Owono: Early life

 Owono was born in Cameroon and grew up in Russia and France.
+She is a polyglot, fluent in five languages including Russian and Ewondo, her mother tongue.
 Owono received a master's degree in International Law from La Sorbonne Law School.
 She has worked as a blogger for Global Voices and an opinion columnist for Al-Jazeera, commenting on the politics of the Gulf of Guinea.
+Between 2012 and 2020 she analyzed and commented on international news for several programs in French and English on the French public international channel France 24.

 Internet Sans Frontieres

-By the mid-2010s, Owono was active in IWB, "a Paris-based non-profit organization advocating for freedom of expression on the internet", becoming head of its Africa desk.
+By the mid-2010s, Owono was active in Internet Sans Frontieres, "a Paris-based non-profit organization advocating for freedom of expression on the internet", becoming head of its Africa desk.
 In that capacity, she lauded the growth of internet growth in African countries, but cautioned that their governments must avoid censoring the internet, stating that "[a] government cannot say that it wants to fully get into the digital economy and treat the essential commodity of that economy in the way we have seen so far".

 In 2018 and 2019, Owono sought to pressure the government of Chad to restore internet access that had been cut off certain parts of the country.
 Owono indicated that the restriction occurred "because videos of violent clashes among the Zaghawa tribe in northern Chad were being shared on WhatsApp".
 Owono sought to persuade western military allies to pressure the government of Chad to restore access but was disappointed in the response.
 Owono also oversaw a fundraiser to buy premium VPN access for journalists and activists, which raised €2,000 ($2250).